A stochastic volatility model for the valuation of temperature derivatives: Temperature models

-To analyse this, we focus on the residuals $T_{(i+1)\Delta}-\E[T_{(i+1)\Delta}|T_{i\Delta}]$ and compare the historical ones to those obtained on 9~simulations of the same 40 years period.
-The residuals given by Model~\eqref{T} present noticeable deviations from the historical ones as can be seen in the qqplots: Figure \ref{fig:qqplot_simu_OU} shows slight skewness but the main observation remains that the observed tails are heavier than the simulated ones, especially for the left tail.
-Different authors emphasise skewness deviation of residuals as well as potential clustering of this skewness \cite{franses2001modeling} \cite{xiaochun}.
+To analyse this, we focus on the residuals~\eqref{def_residual} and compare the historical ones to those obtained on 9~simulations of the same 40 years period. {More precisely, for each simulation, we have plotted the curve $(Res^{sim}_{(i)},Res^{obs}_{(i)})_{1\le i\le 40\times 365}$, where $Res^{sim}_{(i)}$ (resp. $Res^{obs}_{(i)}$) is the ordered statistic of the residuals obtained with the simulated (resp. observed) temperature.
+In the center of the distribution, the points are on the line $y=x$ in red, which indicates a very good fit by the model.
+Instead, we see that for small (resp. large) values, the curves are slightly below (resp. above) the red line which indicates that the extreme events produced by the Ornstein-Uhlenbeck model are smaller than the ones observed.} The residuals given by Model~\eqref{T} present noticeable deviations from the historical ones as can be seen in the qqplots: Figure \ref{fig:qqplot_simu_OU} shows slight skewness but the main observation remains that the observed tails are heavier than the simulated ones, especially for the left tail.
+Different authors emphasise skewness deviation of residuals as well as {volatility clustering} \cite{franses2001modeling} \cite{xiaochun}.
 This skewness and heavy tail issues are coped with different methods either thanks to the fitting of a skew-t distribution on residuals \cite{erhardt2013predicting} or through GARCH models that enable to capture dependencies on volatility and can lead to skewed residual qqplots.
-Here, anticipating on our estimation results, we have plotted in Figure~\ref{fig:qqplot_simu} the qqplot on the residuals between those observed and 9 simulations of Model~\eqref{stoch} with estimated parameters.
-Compared with the Ornstein-Uhlenbeck model, we note that Model~\eqref{stoch} produces heavier tails, that are slightly heavier to those observed on our 40 years data set.
+Here, anticipating on our estimation results, we have plotted in Figure~\ref{fig:qqplot_simu} the qqplot on the residuals between those observed and 9 simulations of Model~\eqref{stoch} with estimated parameters. {We observe again a very good fit of the center distribution, but the curves are are slightly above (resp. below) the red line $y=x$ for small (resp. large) values, which means that Model~\eqref{stoch} produces larger extreme events than the ones observed.
+Thus,} compared with the Ornstein-Uhlenbeck model, we note that Model~\eqref{stoch} produces heavier tails, that are slightly heavier to those observed on our 40 years data set.
 Thus, Model~\eqref{stoch} is more conservative on extreme events, which is an interesting feature when dealing about risk quantification.